CAKR: Commutative algebra k-mer representations for genomics: Phylogenetic tree reconstruction

 This section presents the phylogenetic trees generated by the six methods evaluated in this study across the six datasets used for phylogenetic analysis.
-Among these methods, {CAKL} demonstrated consistently stable performance across all datasets.
-In contrast, the other methods showed varying performance depending on the dataset, highlighting their sensitivity to data characteristics.
+Among these methods, {CAKR} demonstrated consistently stable performance across all datasets.
+In contrast, the other methods showed varying performance depending on the dataset, highlighting their sensitivity to data characteristics, and generally performed poorer than CAKR.
+Moreover, CAKR achieved a normalized Robinson-Foulds (nRF) distance of $0.41$ for the Ebolavirus dataset, $0.20$ for Influenza, $0.38$ for HEV, and $0.42$ for the Mammalian dataset at $k = 4$, as well as $0.43$ for the HRV dataset at $k = 5$.

+Supplementary Figs. \ref{fig:cvtree} and \ref{fig:mash} provide additional phylogenetic tree analysis of SARS-CoV-2, mammalian mitochondrial genomes, and HRV datasets using CVTree and Mash, respectively.
+Table~\ref{tab:phylo_qualitative_summary} provides a qualitative summary of the overall phylogenetic reconstruction performance of the evaluated methods across all benchmark datasets.